Continuing Education Activity

 Close contacts should be treated with azithromycin or erythromycin.

 Pertussis initially presents similarly to other respiratory infections, such as viral upper respiratory infection, bronchiolitis, pneumonia, and tuberculosis.
 Key differentiating factors of pertussis include typical progression through the three phases and persistent cough without fever.
 Foreign body aspiration should be considered in younger patients, and exacerbation of chronic obstructive pulmonary disease should be considered in older patients with the appropriate history.
-The striking leukocytosis may also be confused for leukemia.
+The striking leukocytosis may also be confused with leukemia.

 Most people infected with pertussis will fully recover, albeit usually after a prolonged illness of months.
 Infants and older adults tend to have the highest mortality and morbidity, respectively.
 The infant death rate is about 2% of cases and accounts for 96% of deaths related to pertussis.
 Older adults tend to have increased morbidity due to other chronic medical conditions, as well as an increased rate of complications, such as pneumonia.